A bunch of Amazon customers were told about a purchase on their non-existent baby registries

 But, in this instance with Amazon, something clearly went wrong.

-Others who had set up a baby registry were told someone purchased one of the items, only to go check it out and find the link Amazon sent in their email to the purchased item just sent them to a broken web page.
+Others who had set up a baby registry were told someone purchased one of the items, only to go check it out and find the link to the purchased item Amazon sent in their email just sent them to a broken web page.

 That’s not just a disappointing notification, it’s also concerning to customers that this might be some kind of a phishing scam.